 TARGATT™ Genome Editing

-- Site-specific knockin into a high expression, safe harbor locus (H11, ASC2)
+- Site-specific knock-in at a pre-selected safe harbor locus (no random integration)

 Unlike other recombinases, such as Cre or Flp, the TARGATT™ integrase recognizes and recombines at two largely unrelated sites, attP and attB, in terms of their sequences.
 Once the integrase-mediated integration at attB and attP takes place, two new hybrid sites, attL and attR are created at the junctions.
 These new sites are unrecognizable by integrase; therefore, integrase reaction is uni-directional.
 Once the DNA is integrated, it will not be excised, making the integration process highly efficient.
 With TARGATT™ integrase system, the gene is integrated in exactly the Rosa26 or H11 locus permanently.

 Yes.
-We can generate TARGATT™ Master cell lines engineered with the “attP” docking site into a safe harbor locus.
+We can generate TARGATT™ master cell lines engineered with the “attP” docking site at safe harbor locus.